BabylonJS/OldDocumentationSite/content/How_To/mesh/Gizmo.md

 ## Introduction

-Gizmo's are objects that can be attached to a mesh to provide interaction.
+Gizmo's are objects that can be attached to a node (mesh, bone, transform) to provide interaction.
+The GizmoManager and BoundingBox gizmo work with mesh.
+Whereas Position, scale and rotation gizmos are also usable with TransformNodes and Bones.

 ![](/img/how_to/gui/gizmos.png)

-Note: Gizmos will set/modify the [rotationQuaternion](/features/Position,_Rotation,_Scaling) of the attached mesh.
-After attaching, any rotation of the mesh should be done with the rotationQuaternion property instead of rotation.
+Note: Gizmos will set/modify the [rotationQuaternion](/features/Position,_Rotation,_Scaling) of the attached node.

 ## GizmoManager
 To get a default gizmo setup, the GizmoManager class can be used.